Psychokiller1888/satConnect/README.md

 ## An easy way to add satellites to your Snips main unit

-This tool, when run on both your Snips main unit and your freshly installed Snips satellite will help you configure both devices!
+This tool, when run on both your Snips main unit and your freshly installed Snips satellite, will help you configure the both of them!

-* The main unit needs Snips completly installed
+* Your main unit needs Snips completly installed
-* The satellites only need "snips-audio-server" installed.
+* Your satellites only need "snips-audio-server" installed.
 Follow the same instructions as for snips but instead of ```sudo apt-get install snips-platform-voice``` do ```sudo apt-get install snips-audio-server```

 ## Install (First time...)